 Startups and venture capital in South KoreaThe South Korean startup scene has experienced exponential growth in recent years, supported by strong venture capital funding and government financing programs.
 The number of new businesses has almost doubled in the last ten years, while the number of technology-intensive SMEs, known as venture companies, grew from about ten thousand in 2005 to around 39 thousand in 2020.
 In 2021, South Korea had a total of 18 unicorns, including the fintech startup Viva Republica, which operates the digital payment platform Toss, and Kurly, one of the most widely used grocery delivery services in South Korea.

-The Korean investment market has grown exponentially, and this has been a key driver in the growth of startups.
+The South Korean investment market has also grown substantially, and this has been a key driver in the growth of startups.
 Especially, venture capital has played an important role when it comes to companies that have technological prowess but are difficult to raise funds.
-There has been a constantly increasing number of registered venture capital firms in South Korea and the amount of venture capital investment recorded 4.3 trillion South Korean won as of 2019.
-The most active venture capital firms that year were Korea Investment Partners, KB Investment, and Smilegate Investment.
-Industries favored by such investors were the biotech or healthcare sector, ICT services, and logistics.
+In 2020, the amount of new venture capital investments recorded about 7.7 trillion South Korean won.